Krytons/Progetto3ACarusoFallicaDSBD/README.md

     "on0": "1"
   }
   ```
+  To correctly generate a Paypal payment URL, our advice is to use the script available at the following link: https://github.com/Krytons/Paypal-URL-generator

   In this scenario, our Payment Service class receives a "Paypal Ipn" from Paypal, and in this case the verify function will make a POST request to paypal to verify the Ipn.